steve-white/ocpp-server/README.md

 ## device-manager

-This application manages OCPP devices, which can be manipulated by a REST API (TODO).

-Changes to device configuration is updated in Redis, which can then be read by other services, such as WebSocketServer .
+This application manages OCPP devices, which can be manipulated by a REST API.
+Changes to device configuration is updated in Redis, which can then be read by other services, such as `csms-server`.
+(TODO)

 Responsibilities:
 - Provides an API to mutate devices in the CSMS system
-- Maintains authentication records (by networkId) in redis cache from data stored in SQL DB.
+- Maintains authentication records (by networkId) in redis cache from data stored in SQL DB (TODO).

 - REST API provides the ability to:
   - Send `DataTransfer` & `SetChargingProfile` messages to connected networkIds.